 Apart from mechanical and electrical design, Fathi has also provided advice on structural fire protection for a number of tunnels within the UK and internationally, including the Conwy Tunnel in North Wales.
 He is the lead reviewer for the tunnel ventilation and fire safety design of 44 stations within Singapore Metro.
 Fathi was an expert witness for the Buncefield incident, the largest peace-time fire and explosion that occurred in Europe.
 He has extensive management skills in engineering projects, with an emphasis on delivery to time, quality and budget.

 Fathi is the recipient of the Institution of Civil Engineers’ Construction Health and Safety Medal.
-He is the UK Representative in the World Road Association (PIARC) Technical Committee on Road Tunnel Operations, the past chairman of BHR’s International Symposium on Aerodynamics, Ventilation and Fire in Tunnels, the past chairman of the Fire Protection and Safety in Tunnels Conference, and the past chairman of the Middle East FireSafe Conference.
+He is the UK Representative in the World Road Association (PIARC) Technical Committee on Road Tunnel Operations, the chairman of the Annual Conference on Innovation in Tunnels, and a member of the CENELEC working group writing a new tunnel atmosphere monitoring standard.